 If a registry decides to release names that have been reserved, there is no obligation to run a second (or subsequent) Sunrise period, although the released names are subject to a Claims period.
 Some in the community have suggested that where a registry plans to release reserved names they should be offered first to trademark owners with a mark in the TMCH.
 How would the implementation of this suggestion affect you, if at all?
-[SELECT ALL THAT APPLY; RANDOMIZE ORDER EXCEPT LEAVE "Other" and “DK/Not sure” AT END OF LIST]
+[SELECT ALL THAT APPLY; RANDOMIZE ORDER EXCEPT LEAVE "Other" AT END OF LIST]